 Historical Negotiation Techniques

-Across Australia, Aboriginal and Torres Strait Islander communities developed a range of negotiation techniques to prevent and resolve land disputes that emphasised relationship‑building, reciprocity and sustainable management of Country.
-These approaches treated disputes as matters to be worked through collectively, recognising seasonal patterns, shared responsibilities and long‑term obligations to land and people.
+Across Australia, Aboriginal and Torres Strait Islander communities developed a variety of negotiation techniques to prevent and resolve land disputes.
+These approaches emphasised relationship‑building, reciprocity and sustainable management of Country, treating disagreements as matters to be worked through collectively and over time rather than settled by immediate adversarial contests.

 Key Negotiation Strategies